 After you get your settlement or win your lawsuit, the defendant will have a certain amount of time to send your lawyer a check for the amount owed.
 If they do not pay in a timely manner, your lawyer can get the court to force payment in various ways.

-Once they have payment, your lawyer will subtract out their pay as lined out in your contract.
+Once they receive payment, your lawyer will subtract out their pay as lined out in your contract.
 After they take all the fees out, they give you the rest with a new check.

 Get a Bicycle Accident Lawyer in LA on Your Side